openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

     - OF implements different rendering pipelines, Fixed and Programable rendering pipelines as well as OpenGL ES (used on less powerful devices such as smartphones and the Raspberry Pi) -- most of this code is found in the gl folder.
 - **graphics**
     - There are a lot of capabilities here, such as loading and saving images of almost any kind, implementing several different methods for drawing in 2D, and exhibiting colors and styles.
 Most of the drawing tools rely on OpenGL so these are usually very fast.
 Graphics also allows you to render as PDF, and it features typography with several kinds of rendering options and utilities.
-    - There are useful objects like ofImage, a class for loading, saving and drawing images
+    - There are useful objects like [`ofImage`](http://openframeworks.cc/documentation/graphics/ofImage.html "ofImage Documentation Page"), a class for loading, saving and drawing images
-    - `ofTrueTypeFont` is a library for loading and drawing true type fonts
+    - [`ofTrueTypeFont`](http://openframeworks.cc/documentation/graphics/ofTrueTypeFont.html "ofTrueTypeFont Documenation Page") is a library for loading and drawing true type fonts
 - **math**
-    - in ofMath you'll find things like vectors (ie `ofVec2f`, `ofVec3f`) , matrices (ie `ofMatrix3x3`, `ofMatrix4x4`), quaternions and some really useful math help functions like `ofRandom` and `ofNoise`.
+    - in ofMath you'll find things like vectors (ie [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documenation Page"), [`ofVec3f`](http://openframeworks.cc/documentation/math/ofVec3f.html "ofVec3f Documentation Page")) , matrices (ie [`ofMatrix3x3`](http://openframeworks.cc/documentation/math/ofMatrix3x3.html "ofMatrix3x3 Documenation Page"), [`ofMatrix4x4`](http://openframeworks.cc/documentation/math/ofMatrix4x4.html "ofMatrix4x4 Documenation Page")), quaternions (ie [`ofQuaternion`](http://openframeworks.cc/documentation/math/ofQuaternion.html "ofQuaternion Documentation Page")) and some really useful math help functions like [`ofRandom`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom "ofRandom Documentation Page") and [`ofNoise`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofNoise "ofNoise Documentation Page").
 - **sound**
-    - openframeworks has both low level sound, `ofSoundStream`, for direct access to the sound card, as well as higher level code `ofSoundPlayer` for playing samples and sound effects.
+    - openframeworks has both low level sound, [`ofSoundStream`](http://openframeworks.cc/documentation/sound/ofSoundStream.html "ofSoundStream Documentation Page"), for direct access to the sound card, as well as higher level code [`ofSoundPlayer`](http://openframeworks.cc/documentation/sound/ofSoundPlayer.html "ofSoundPlayer Documentation Page") for playing samples and sound effects.
 - **base types**
     - A lot of different base types used extensively within OF.
-For folks that want to understand the archtecture of OF, this is a useful place where you'll find base types for common elements.
+For folks that want to understand the architecture of OF, this is a useful place where you'll find base types for common elements.
 - **utils**
     -  Utilities for file input and output, logging, threading, system dialogs (open, save, alert), URL file loader, reading and saving XML files (super useful for storing and reading your app's settings)
-    - `ofDirectory` which can help iterate through a directory
+    - [`ofDirectory`](http://openframeworks.cc/documentation/utils/ofDirectory.html "ofDirectory Documentation Page") which can help iterate through a directory
 - **video**
     - Video Grabber and player, with behind-the-scenes implementations for all the supported platforms.
-    - `ofVideoGrabber` helps with grabbing from a webcam or attached camera
+    - [`ofVideoGrabber`](http://openframeworks.cc/documentation/video/ofVideoGrabber.html "ofVideoGrabber Documentation Page") helps with grabbing from a webcam or attached camera
-    - `ofVideoPlayer` helps with playing video files
+    - [`ofVideoPlayer`](http://openframeworks.cc/documentation/video/ofVideoPlayer.html "ofVideoPlayer Documentation Page") helps with playing video files

 ####Addons